@salvobee/crypto-vault

 yarn add @salvobee/crypto-vault

-This package is ESM and works in modern browsers (served over HTTPS / localhost) and Node.js ≥ 18.
+ESM only.
+Works in modern browsers (HTTPS/localhost) and Node.js ≥ 18.

 <script type="module">